JenniferVonT/Chatterbox/public/js/components/settings-comps/profile-selector/README.md

 ### `profileImageChanged`

-Is called when the user picks a profile image, includes the img elements src value.
+Is called when the user picks a profile image, includes the profile image file name (for example: imageName.png).

 ## Customization